 At Vancouver Island Coach Lines, we are committed to making our organization and the services we provide accessible to all, including persons with disabilities.
-All individuals have the right to benefit from our services equally and those who work with us have the right to perform their duties free of barriers.
+All individuals have the right to benefit

 Acknowledgements

 We want to thank everyone who participated in our consultations.
 Without learning about those lived experiences, we wouldn't be able to reach our goal of being barrier free by 2040.